binarycleric/xss-demo/README.md

 xss-demo
 ========

-A simple Rack application that's meant to teach people about XSS
+A simple Rack application that's meant to teach developers about XSS.